2000030 - Advanced Principles of Toxicology

-Whether you’re a graduate student or professional looking to learn more about toxicology, the Advanced Principles of Toxicology course will provide you with the most recent insights into the principles of toxicology and risk assessment.
+Whether you’re a graduate student or professional looking to learn more about toxicology, the Advanced Principles of Toxicology course provides you with the most recent insights into the principles of toxicology and risk assessment.

-Just two weeks in length and instructed by experienced and highly-regarded faculty, this course will help you connect toxicology and risk assessment to your own work.
+Just two weeks in length and instructed by experienced and highly-regarded faculty, this course helps you connect toxicology and risk assessment to your own work.

 About the Course

-Taught at the graduate level, this two-week intensive course will explore current and developing trends in human health, developmental and reproductive toxicology, ecotoxicology, environmental epidemiology, and risk assessment.
+Taught at the graduate level, this two-week intensive course explores current and developing trends in human health, developmental and reproductive toxicology, ecotoxicology, environmental epidemiology, and risk assessment.

 I really liked the condensed format of this program.
 I found it extremely helpful with getting a better understanding of the statistical management of risk associated to chemical hazards, and the actual statistics behind risk assessment.